 The fundamental goal of a Computer System is to execute user programs and to make tasks easier.
-Various application programs along with hardware system are used to perform this work.
-Operating System is a software which manages and control the entire set of resources and effectively utilize every part of a computer.
+Various application programs along with hardware systems are used to perform this work.
+Operating System is software that manages and controls the entire set of resources and effectively utilizes every part of a computer.

-The figure shows how OS acts as a medium between hardware unit and application programs.
+The figure shows how OS acts as a medium between hardware units and application programs.

 Need of Operating System:

-- Multitasking: Operating System manages memory and allow multiple programs to run in their own space and even communicate with each other through shared memory.
+Operating System manages memory and allows multiple programs to run in their own space and even communicate with each other through shared memory.
 Multitasking gives users a good experience as they can perform several tasks on a computer at a time.

-- Shortest Job First(SJF): Process which need the shortest CPU time are scheduled first.
+- Shortest Job First(SJF): The process which needs the shortest CPU time is scheduled first.

-- Round Robin Scheduling: Each process is assigned a fixed CPU execution time in cyclic way.
+- Round Robin Scheduling: Each process is assigned a fixed CPU execution time in a cyclic way.

-- Priority Based scheduling (Non Preemptive): In this scheduling, processes are scheduled according to their priorities, i.e., highest priority process is schedule first.
-If priorities of two processes match, then schedule according to arrival time
+- Priority Based scheduling (Non-Preemptive): In this scheduling, processes are scheduled according to their priorities, i.e., the highest priority process is scheduled first.
+If priorities of two processes match, then schedule according to arrival time.

 - Device Management: